-The medical term for an abnormally large thyroid gland is goiter.
+An abnormally large thyroid gland is sometimes called a goiter.
 Some goiters are diffuse, meaning that the whole gland is large.
 Other goiters are nodular, meaning that the gland is large and has one or more nodules (bumps) in it.
 There are many reasons the thyroid gland might be larger than usual, and most of the time it is not cancer.
 Both diffuse and nodular goiters are usually caused by an imbalance in certain hormones.
 For example, not getting enough iodine in the diet can cause changes in hormone levels and lead to a goiter.

 Lumps or bumps in the thyroid gland are called thyroid nodules.
 Most thyroid nodules are benign, but about 2 or 3 in 20 are cancerous.
 Sometimes these nodules make too much thyroid hormone and cause hyperthyroidism.
-Nodules that produce increased thyroid hormone are almost always benign.
+Nodules that produce too much thyroid hormone are almost always benign.

 People can develop thyroid nodules at any age, but they occur most commonly in older adults.
 Fewer than 1 in 10 adults have thyroid nodules that can be felt by a doctor.
-But when the thyroid is looked at with ultrasound, many more people are found to have nodules that are too small to feel.
-Most evidence suggests that they are benign.
+But when the thyroid is looked at with an ultrasound, many more people are found to have nodules that are too small to feel and most of them are benign.

 Most nodules are cysts filled with fluid or with a stored form of thyroid hormone called colloid.
-Solid nodules have little fluid or colloid.
-These nodules are more likely to be cancerous than are fluid-filled nodules.
+Solid nodules have little fluid or colloid and are more likely to be cancerous.
 Still, most solid nodules are not cancer.
 Some types of solid nodules, such as hyperplastic nodules and adenomas, have too many cells, but the cells are not cancer cells.

-Benign thyroid nodules sometimes can be left alone (not treated) as long as they’re not growing or causing symptoms.
+Benign thyroid nodules sometimes can be left alone (not treated) and watched closely as long as they’re not growing or causing symptoms.
 Others may require some form of treatment.

 The main types of thyroid cancer are:

 Most thyroid cancers are differentiated cancers.
-The cells in these cancers look a lot like normal thyroid tissue when seen with a microscope.
+The cells in these cancers look a lot like normal thyroid tissue when seen in the lab.
 These cancers develop from thyroid follicular cells.
-These are described below.

-Papillary cancer: About 8 out of 10 thyroid cancers are papillary cancers (also called papillary carcinomas or papillary adenocarcinomas).
-Papillary cancers tend to grow very slowly and usually develop in only one lobe of the thyroid gland.
+Papillary cancer (also called papillary carcinomas or papillary adenocarcinomas): About 8 out of 10 thyroid cancers are papillary cancers.
+These cancers tend to grow very slowly and usually develop in only one lobe of the thyroid gland.
 Even though they grow slowly, papillary cancers often spread to the lymph nodes in the neck.
-Still, these cancers that have spread to the lymph nodes can often be treated successfully and are rarely fatal.
+Even when these cancers have spread to the lymph nodes, they can often be treated successfully and are rarely fatal.

 There are several subtypes of papillary cancers.
-Of these, the follicular subtype (also called mixed papillary-follicular variant) occurs most often.
-The usual form of papillary cancer and the follicular subtype have the same good outlook (prognosis) when found early, and they are treated the same way.
+Of these, the follicular subtype (also called mixed papillary-follicular variant) is most common.
+It has the same good outlook (prognosis) as the standard type of papillary cancer when found early, and they are treated the same way.
 Other subtypes of papillary carcinoma (columnar, tall cell, insular, and diffuse sclerosing) are not as common and tend to grow and spread more quickly.

-Follicular cancer: Follicular cancer, also called follicular carcinoma or follicular adenocarcinoma, is the next most common type, making up about 1 out of 10 thyroid cancers.
+Follicular cancer (also called follicular carcinoma or follicular adenocarcinoma): Follicular cancer is the next most common type, making up about 1 out of 10 thyroid cancers.
 It is more common in countries where people don’t get enough iodine in their diet.
 These cancers usually do not spread to lymph nodes, but they can spread to other parts of the body, such as the lungs or bones.
 The outlook (prognosis) for follicular cancer is not quite as good as that of papillary cancer, although it is still very good in most cases.

-Hṻrthle (Hurthle) cell cancer: This type is also known as oxyphil cell carcinoma.
-About 3% of thyroid cancers are this type.
+Hürthle (Hurthle) cell cancer (also called oxyphil cell carcinoma): About 3% of thyroid cancers are this type.
 It is harder to find and to treat.